'Father Mother Sister Brother' wins top prize at the Venice Film Festival

 “Thank you, Giorgio Armani, for teaching us that creativity lives in the spaces where disciplines meet - fashion, cinema, art, new materials, architecture - just as happens every day here at the Venice Biennale,” Italian architect Carlo Ratti said.

-This year’s main competition lineup included many possible Oscar heavyweights.
+This year’s main competition lineup included many possible Oscar heavyweights, though most of Hollywood's flashiest offerings came up short at the awards.
 Kathryn Bigelow set off a warning shot about nuclear weapons and the apparatus of decision-making with her urgent, and distressingly realistic, thriller “A House of Dynamite.”

 Since 2014, the Venice Film Festival has hosted four best picture winners, including “The Shape of Water,” “Birdman,” “Spotlight” and “Nomadland.”
 Last year, they had several eventual Oscar-winning films in the lineup, including Brady Corbet’s “The Brutalist,” which won three including best actor for Adrien Brody, Walter Salles’ best international feature winner “I’m Still Here,” and the animated short “In the Shadow of the Cypress.”